Getting Started: Basics of Archival Research

 - Photograph collections documenting student life and organizations, faculty and staff, sports, campus buildings, and various campus events

-- Faculty papers documenting faculty teaching, research, and service at Southern Illinois University Carbondale
+- Faculty papers documenting the teaching, research, and service activities of noteworthy Southern Illinois University Carbondale faculty

 - Daily Egyptian newspapers

 - Sound recordings such as oral histories and WSIU Radio broadcasts